-Spe ecies Name Yellowfin tuna (Thunnus albacares) C1 C1 Category C Stock Status - Minimum Requirements CI C1.1 Fishery remo vals of the species in the fishery under assessment are included in the stock assessment Yes process, OR are considered by scientific authorities to be negligible.
-C1.2 reference po s considered, in its most recent stock assessment, to have a biomass above the limit int (or proxy), OR removals by the fishery under assessment are considered by scientific b be negligible.
-Yes Clause outcome: C1.1 Fishery removals of the species in the fishery under assessment are included in the stock assessment process, OR are considered by scientific authorities to be negligible.
-The la The last stock assessment of yellow tuna in the western and central Pacific Ocean (WCPO; west of 150° W) was performed in
+Spe ecies Name Yellowfin tuna (Thunnus albacares) C1 Category C Stock Status - Minimum Requirements CI C1.1 ovals of the species in the fishery under assessment are included in the stock assessment are considered by scientific authorities to be negligible.
+PASS C1.2 The species is considered, in its most recent stock assessment, to have a biomass above the limit reference point (or proxy), OR removals by the fishery under assessment are considered by scientific authorities to be negligible.
+PASS Clause outcome: PΔSS

+C1.1 Fishery removals of the species in the fishery under assessment are included in the stock assessment process, OR are considered by scientific authorities to be negligible.

 The last stock assessment of yellow tuna in the western and central Pacific Ocean (WCPO; west of 150° W) was performed in August 2023 by the Western and Central Pacific Fisheries Commission (WCPFC).
-The stock assessment was based on a general approach of integrated modeling using the MULTIFAN-CL4 (MFCL version number 2.2.x.0) framework.
-MFCL implements a sizebased, age- and spatially structured population model.
-Each new assessment of the stock typically involves updates to fishery catch (Figure 1), effort, and size composition data, updates to tag-recapture data when tagging data is used, implementation of new features in the MFCL modeling software, changes to preparatory data analysis, such as Catch Per Unit Effort - CPUE standardisations, and consideration of new information on biology, population structure and potentially other population parameters (WCPFC, 2023).
+The stock assessment was based on a general approach of integrated modelling using the MULTIFAN-CL4 (MFCL version number 2.2.x.0) framework.
+MFCL implements a size-based, age- and spatially structured population model.
+Each new assessment of the stock typically involves updates to fishery catch (Figure 1), effort, and size composition data, updates to tag-recapture data when tagging data is used, implementation of new features in the MFCL modelling software, changes to preparatory data analysis, such as Catch Per Unit Effort - CPUE standardisations, and consideration of new information on biology, population structure and potentially other population parameters (WCPFC, 2023).